 Netflix: 7 More Must-Watch True Crime Documentaries

-If watching Making a Murderer has left you hooked on true crime, you may want to return to Netflix for your next fix.
+If watching Making a Murderer left you hooked on true crime, you may want to return to Netflix for your next fix.
 There are plenty of other critically acclaimed options within the genre currently available for streaming.
 Here are seven other true crime documentaries you can watch now.

 1. Into the Abyss

-Warner Herzog’s 2011 documentary takes a closer look at the aftermath of a 2001 triple homicide in Conroe, Texas, and the death row inmate convicted of the crime, Michael Perry.
+Werner Herzog’s 2011 documentary takes a closer look at the aftermath of a 2001 triple homicide in Conroe, Texas, and the death row inmate convicted of the crime, Michael Perry.
 The film, which features interviews with Perry, law enforcement officials, and the families of the victims, doesn’t focus on the suspect’s guilt or innocence.
 Instead, it uses the conversations to spur a larger examination of the state of the prison system and the issue of capital punishment in the U.S.

 2. The Thin Blue Line

 The 1988 Eroll Morris-directed flick depicts the story of Randall Dale Adams, a man who was wrongfully convicted of killing a Dallas police officer in 1976 and sentenced to life in prison.
 Morris, who was reportedly motivated to document the investigation after being struck by the fact that Adams had no criminal history prior to his sentencing, chronicles the case through a series of interviews with Adams, the judge presiding over the case, and several witnesses and detectives.
 The film, which also features reenactments of the shooting, eventually played a role in exonerating Adams.